 8. Travel Agent

 Travel agents work in travel agencies, hotels, or cruise liners where they help guests book vacations that meet their budgetary requirements.
-They help book plane or cruise tickets, arrange transportation, manage hotel reservations, as well as schedule various activities like tours.
+They help book plane or cruise tickets, arrange transportation, manage hotel reservations, and schedule various activities like tours.

-This type of career requires strong interpersonal and communication skills.
+This BS hospitality management job requires strong interpersonal and communication skills.
 Travel agents regularly speak with customers and help them organize everything they need for their travels.

 9. Business Owner

-Average Salary: Php 31,970 per month (or higher based on your business’s profitability), according to the Economic Research Institute
+Average Salary: Php 28,111 per month (or higher based on your business’s profitability), according to Indeed

 One more thing you can do with a hospitality degree is start your own business in the hospitality industry.
 You can open your own restaurant, hotel, resort, or inn.